 History

-The Beabull is a designer breed and was created by crossing Beagle and the English bulldog.
-As in the case of most designer dogs, the Beabull may appear in varieties depending upon the genetic characteristics of both the parent breeds.
-Beabulls had first originated in the United States and were highly popular as designer dogs.
+The Beabull is a designer breed created by crossing the Beagle and the English Bulldog.
+Like most designer dogs, the Beabull can exhibit various traits depending on the genetic characteristics of its parent breeds.
+Beabulls originated in the United States and became highly popular as designer dogs.

 Temperament and Personality